 An invaluable platform for each step of migration

 Even with the most skilled technical experts on the Dedalus team, Fernandes knew that when it comes to application performance, working off of supposition wasn’t going to work.
-They needed actual, real-time data to make the best decisions possible—and that’s precisely why they turned to the New Relic Software Analytics Platform.
+They needed actual, real-time data to make the best decisions possible—and that’s precisely why they turned to the New Relic platform.
 “We quickly realized that New Relic could manage the applications and the infrastructure in a totally different, automated way,” says Fernandes.
 “We saw it as an opportunity to save a lot of time and resources, while providing greater value in our services.”

-Indeed, as more and more companies made the move to the cloud over the years, New Relic APM and New Relic Servers proved to be an invaluable tool.
+Indeed, as more and more companies made the move to the cloud over the years, New Relic APM proved to be an invaluable tool.
 “One of the most important issues with cloud computing is volume,” explains Fernandes.
 “As a service provider, the challenge for us is that when you scale, it’s not economically viable to hire people to do all those services manually.
 But using New Relic, we can automate management.
 We can manage hundreds of systems without having to add new people for every account.”

 New Relic plays a critical role in providing a before-and-after picture of Dedalus customers’ applications pre-, during, and post-migration.
 The first step in the process: use New Relic to help understand the behavior of the application in its existing environment, which involves taking a performance snapshot of what’s going on with I/O, transactions, storage velocity, and more.
 Using this information, Dedalus then re-architects the application to run smoothly in the cloud.
 Once that’s completed, they use New Relic again to monitor performance during the actual migration.
 And finally, New Relic helps to track the health of the application once it’s gone live.
 “So in the end, New Relic is really helping us transform our customers’ systems,” says Fernandes, adding that on average, the entire migration process usually takes about six weeks.